 Generally speaking, I advise against using Google Drive, Dropbox, iCloud, or similar services.
 For starters, I advise against using them as-is because they are not zero-knowledge.
 Second, even using them with one of the solutions in the next section, they can see that you have encrypted files in your storage space, and we don't know if someday they'll decide to take an anti-encryption stance and delete it or your account.
 There is always an anti-encryption rhetoric coming from numerous governments around the world.
 Finally, Google Drive and Apple iCloud use weak encryption standards in some cases.

 If your backup solution is a local hard drive, I discussed using Veracrypt in the previous section to encrypt your device.
 There are several secure and private cloud backup solutions.
 The best-case scenario is to self-host a Nextcloud server so you have complete and total control of the data on a trusted, open source platform.
 However, this can be unrealistic to many for a number of reasons, so a good alternative is to select a provider who is zero knowledge.
 If for some reason this option doesn't meet your needs, my next recommendation would be using Filen.
 Filen is an open-source, zero-knowledge cloud service that functions similar to Dropbox.
 They offer 10 gigabytes of storage for free and have paid tiers that offer more storage and features.
+(Note: some of my readers have expressed concerns with Filen's security implementations (Source).
+Beware that they are still a new company and may not be quite as up-to-par as some of the other choices available to you.)
 If you plan to use Proton for email or VPN, you may also consider paying for access to ProtonDrive.
 ProtonDrive is currently in beta-testing and should be considered unstable, and does not offer a desktop app for easy file sync the way Filen does.
 ProtonDrive will be open-sourced once it moves out of beta.
 (To see my criteria for listing these services, check here.)